 Containment booms aren’t designed to clean up oil spills, but instead their purpose is to contain them.
 Once the spill area is contained, the cleanup crew will then decide on the best course of action to remove the oil.
 Skimming machines pull oil from the surface where it’s collected in containers.
 In the 2006 Deepwater Horizon oil spill, hundreds of skimming machines were used to clean up the murky Gulf waters.

 Some cleanup crews may use absorbent booms rather than containment booms.
 Basically, absorbent booms are designed to contain and absorb oil.
 When the booms are full of oil, they will continue to float until a crew members picks them up.
-Absorbent oil booms offer a quick and easy way to clean up oil, but some crews prefer the simplicity of basic containment booms.
+Oil absorbent booms offer a quick and easy way to clean up oil, but some crews prefer the simplicity of basic oil spill containment booms.